stack-community/documents/src/commands_reference/calculation.md

 # Calculation

-There are commands of mathematic calclation.
+There are commands of mathematics calculation.

 |overview|explain|
 |-|-|